ascii-supply-networks/ascii-hydra/papers/multi_platform_orchestration/paper.md

 ## Summary

 The rapid evolution of big data has amplified the need for robust and efficient data processing.
-Spark-based Platform-as-a-Service (PaaS) options, like Databricks(DBR) and Amazon EMR, offer strong analytics.
+Spark-based Platform-as-a-Service (PaaS) options, like Databricks and Amazon EMR, offer strong analytics.
 But at the cost of high operational expenses and vendor lock-in [@kumar].
 Despite being user-friendly, their cost structures and opaque pricing can lead to inefficiencies.